Welcome University of Minnesota

 612-624-2285 or email@example.com

-Kyle Dukart, ECE undergraduate academic advisor, is available to meet with any undergraduate Electrical
+ECE undergraduate academic advisors are available to meet with any undergraduate Electrical

-Engineering or Computer Engineering student or those who may be thinking of transferring to ECE.
+Engineering or Computer Engineering student or any student thinking of transferring to ECE.

-• make sure that you are on track for graduation and fulfilling all of the ECE program requirements
+• make sure that you are on track for graduation and fulfilling all ECE program requirements

-Suggestion: Plan to meet with Kyle at least once a year.
+Suggestion: Plan to meet with your assigned ECE undergraduate advisor at least once a year.

 Meetings are by appointment or walk-in.